vlad-demchuk/habit-tracker_reactjs/README.md

-# 🎯 Habit Tracker App
+# 🎯 Habit Tracker App (in progress, general structure is ready)

 A modern, user-friendly habit tracking application built with React and TypeScript.
 Track your daily habits, build streaks, and achieve your personal goals with an intuitive interface.